Can Lyme Disease Kill You? What the Evidence Shows

-Understanding these risks can help patients and clinicians recognize warning signs and seek treatment before complications develop.
+Understanding these complications may help patients and clinicians recognize warning signs before severe cardiac, neurologic, or systemic illness develops.

-Lyme disease can affect the heart’s electrical system, causing Lyme carditis.
-Inflammation of the cardiac conduction system can disrupt the heartbeat and lead to dangerous rhythm abnormalities.
+Lyme disease may affect the heart’s electrical conduction system, causing Lyme carditis.

-In 2013, the CDC investigated several cases of sudden death due to undiagnosed Lyme carditis, including three young adults.
+In 2013, the CDC investigated several cases of sudden cardiac death associated with undiagnosed Lyme carditis, including three young adults.

 Symptoms may include: